 Children's services social workers and managers; Independent Reviewing Officers; adoption agency staff; independent fostering providers; family law solicitors and barristers; CAFCASS Guardians; adoption and fostering panel members; and health and education professionals.

 Sarah Borthwick, Independent Adoption and Fostering Consultant

-Professor Daniel Monk, School of Law, Birkbeck, University of London
+Professor Daniel Monk, Professor of Law, School of Law, Birkbeck, University of London

-Christine Jones, School of Social Work and Social Policy, Strathclyde University
+Dr Christine Jones, Senior Lecturer, School of Social Work and Social Policy, Strathclyde University

-Dr Katherine Shelton, School of Psychology, Cardiff University
+Dr Katherine Shelton, Reader, School of Psychology, Cardiff University

 Representatives from Coram Cambridgeshire's Think Siblings project

 Jakki Parsons, Head of Operations, Families for Children